soupnasty/techheroes/README.md

 ## Authentication
 Every request that needs an authenticated user requires an `Authorization` header with the token

+## Domain Configurations
+* The web domain for Tech Heroes is www.techheroes.xyz
+* The api domain for Tech Heroes is api.techheroes.xyz

 ## Environment Variables
 There are a few configurations managed as environment variables.
 In the development environment, these are injected by Docker Compose and managed in the `docker-compose.yml` file.